skyloose/TDS/README.md

 # READ
 # YOU MUST HAVE [AutoLeave.lua](https://raw.githubusercontent.com/skyloose/TDS/main/AutoLeave.lua)  IN THE EXECUTOR AUTOEXEEC OR ELSE IT WILL STAND STILL WHEN THE GAME ENDS
+# IF YOU WANT TO MAKE IT EXECUTE BY ITSELF PUT THE SCRIPT INTO YOUR EXECUTOR AUTOEXEC FOLDER